top of page

 Is this a "Non-Smoking" apartment?
 Yes, this is definitely a "Non-Smoking" apartment.

 Is there air-conditioning?
-No. Like most charming, historic apartments in Paris, the building does not support air conditioning units.
+No. Like most historic apartments in Paris, the building does not support air conditioning units.
 We do have fans to keep you cool, and the 2 large casement windows can be opened very wide.
 Because the apartment is on the top floor, there is often a fresh breeze to cool things off.
+We also have a mobile A/C unit that you can set up.

 Is there anything I should bring?

 Because the apartment flooring is all hardwood and tile, it might be a good idea to bring a pair of slippers.
 We provide tissues, toilet paper, laundry, dishwashing, and hand soap.
-You should also bring your own shampoo and personal toiletries, though these are also provided in case you forget.
+You should also bring your own shampoo and personal toiletries, though these are also provided.

 Is the apartment appropriate for young children or pets?